Silverethical/DOM-Generator/README.md

 # DOM-Generator

-`dom-generator` is a versatile utility that simplifies the dynamic creation of HTML elements and the organization of a document's structure based on user-defined specifications.
+`domGenerator` is a versatile utility that simplifies the dynamic creation of HTML elements and the organization of a document's structure based on user-defined specifications.
 With a focus on ease of use and flexibility, this package allows you to effortlessly generate and manipulate HTML elements, making it a powerful tool for building dynamic and interactive web applications.

 ## Features